 Step – by – Step:

-- Obtain a copy of your credit report from major credit bureaus.
+- You can get a copy of your credit history.
+Just ask for it from the major credit bureaus.

 Develop a debt management plan